uniblab/Icod.Helpers/README.md

 ```

 ### FileHelper
-This modile contains a static method for building file paths, as
+This module contains a static method for building file paths, as
 well as several extension methods for reading from and writing
 to files.